WHAT TO DO IN A DOWN MARKET?

 It is critical for investors to remember that what goes up inevitably comes down — at least where investment markets are concerned.
 Fluctuations are normal, and a decline in share prices offers the opportunity for investors to engage in a time-tested method for achieving more gains from well-established growth companies: buy low and sell high.

 If companies — even steady, consistent growth performers — do not have the opportunity to reset prices, then investors would always have to buy at top-of-market prices to expand their position.
 However, when share prices drop, this is a window of opportunity to increase holdings in a reliable performer.

-Another thing worth noting is that market corrections and bear markets are historically common, regular and generally short term.
-To illustrate this point, consider the table on the next page, which depicts corrections and bear markets from 1928 to 2018 — noting the following points:
+Another thing worth noting is that market corrections and bear markets are historically common, regular, and generally short-term.
+To illustrate this point, consider the table below, which depicts corrections and bear markets from 1928 to 2018 — noting the following points:

 • Numbers in black denote a market correction

 • Numbers in red denote a bear market

 • Throughout this period, the S&P 500 experienced a correction or bear market every one to three years